LCC27 Gas Bottle: New Gas Bottle Connection – LCC27 Adaptor

 Gas Connection Seal on a POL Gas Fitting

-The POL gas fitting was originally designed as a metal-to-metal compression seal.
+The POL gas bottle connections were originally designed as a metal-to-metal compression seal.

 Pigtails still use metal-to metal-connections.